DannyHarper/elevate-gym/README.md

 * ### Colour Scheme

+I was very careful when choosing the colours, I wanted to make sure of good contrast, but also wanted to stay away from pure blacks & whites as much as possible, as I'm aware of some research suggesting too much of this can cause headaches and in some cases migraines.
+So, I used off versions of these colours where possible.

+* Header & Footer - #1c1c1e
+* Buttons/CTAs - #00e5ff
+* Text on light backgrounds - #0a1128 & #1c1c1e
+* Text on dark backgrounds - #f5f5f5 mostly
+* Icons - #f5f5f5
+* Hover on nav - #00e5ff

 * ### Typography

+• I was thinking of using two different fonts, but decided to stick with Montserrat throughout the whole website to keeo everything clean and consistent.
+ Sans Serif is the back up incase the original font doesn't work properly.

 * ### Images

+• Images help to build trust, so I wanted to include images of people enjoing the facilities but also not too much, as to overwhelm and take away from the main point of the website.

 * ### Videos

+• Videos also help build trust, I feel like in today's busy world videos are also easier to digest than writing, so I made sure to include a couple of videos where appropriate.

 * ### Map Integration

+• I felt like for this website, an address on it's own wasn't very clear, a map integration pointing directly to where the gym is will be a big help to the users.

 ## Wireframes

 ## Feautures

 ## Technologies Used

 ## Libraries & Programmes Used

 ## Testing